-A RMP should be submitted as part of the dossier of all new drug applications including generics and national applications and is evaluated by regulatory authorities before a medicine can be authorised.
-An RMP can also be requested by regulatory authorities for already authorised products that do not have an RMP in place yet when there is a concern about a risk affecting the benefit-risk balance.
-The RMP should include information on:
+A risk management plan (RMP) is submitted as part of the dossier of all new drug applications, including generics and national applications.
+Regulatory authorities evaluate it before a medicine can be authorised.
+An RMP can also be requested by regulatory authorities for already authorised products that do not have an RMP in place yet.
+They request this when there is a concern about a risk affecting the benefit-risk balance.

-• a medicine's safety profile describing the important identified and potential risks
+- a medicine's safety profile describing the important identified and potential risks;

-• how its risks will be prevented or minimised in patients (risk minimisation measures)
+- how its risks will be prevented or minimised in patients (risk minimisation measures);

-• measuring the effectiveness of risk-minimisation measures.
+- measuring the effectiveness of risk-minimisation measures.

 Detailed guidance on the content, format and submission of RMPs is available on the EMA website and in the Guideline on good pharmacovigilance practices (GVP) - Module V – Risk management systems.